 Frontline community peer educators and staff are an underutilized source of expertise regarding cultural factors specific to HIV infection among Asian American communities.
 The development of Asian community-specific programs, culturally and linguistically appropriate media campaigns, and capacity among direct line staff will help reduce stigma and increase HIV/AIDS testing and counseling.

 The Fight Ignorance Campaign was funded by the Illinois Department of Public Health.

-TARGET POPULATION: Asian American immigrant and refugee communities in metropolitan Chicago
+Asian American immigrant and refugee communities in metropolitan Chicago

 • Cambodian Association of Illinois